Polymath Fellowship

 Designed for early career professionals to develop their ability to operate across traditional silos and functions.
 Polymath Fellows likely work in roles that require them to think about systems and cause & effect for their team or organization, and are required to be skilled at project management and interpersonal communication.

 When you’ve completed the fellowship, you will have significantly enhanced your ability to identify systems and design solutions that make those systems work better.
 You will be able to think critically, to solve complex problems, and understand how technology can be leveraged to generate positive impact for people without being the sole focus.
-Read more about the specific courses and learning outcomes of the fellowship curriculum.
+Read more about the specific modules and learning outcomes of the fellowship curriculum.

 The kinds of roles that Polymath Fellows will currently hold or aspire to serve in include Chief of Staff, Program Manager, Founder, or others – roles that position them to see across organizations and to think strategically about how people and projects drive outcomes.
 By the end of the fellowship, fellows will be more effective at creative and systems thinking, and will be better able to solve complex problems.